openresty/lua-nginx-module/README.markdown

 to be returned when reading `ngx.header.Foo`.

-Note that `ngx.header` is not a normal Lua table so you cannot iterate through it using Lua's `ipairs` function.
+Note that `ngx.header` is not a normal Lua table and as such, it is not possible to iterate through it using the Lua `ipairs` function.

 For reading *request* headers, use the [ngx.req.get_headers](http://wiki.nginx.org/HttpLuaModule#ngx.req.get_headers) function instead.